Updated on August 14, 2021

 Ingage is a wholesome omnichannel customer engagement platform that allows you to design, test, launch, manage, track, and improve your retail referral programs.

 Since it is an AI-driven platform, it stands as the top choice of big retail brands like Al-Ghurair, Aster Pharmacies, Salman Stores, and others.
-And it works perfectly well for both your physical and online stores.
+And it works perfectly well for both your physical and e-commerce stores.

 Yotpo is an e-commerce marketing platform that assists your referral marketing strategy.
 Some of its features include visual marketing, SMS marketing, customer reviews, and so on.